s4v4te974/poc_registaire_qc_java/README.md

 _Data formatted in a PostgreSql database_

 # Description:
-**The batch himself read the csv Files and cross data with the other csv files to keep only some data**
+**The batch itself read the csv Files and cross data with the other csv files to keep only some data**

 # Batch:
 ### Tasklet :